Ingrid Ruegemer, Artist, Designer, Curator, Maker, Fascilitator, Culturesphere, Symbiocene, Symbio(s)cene

 Exhibition venue: Culturesphere Gallery, Munich

-Project scope: Exhibition concept, design, curation and co-hosting a panel talk.
+Project scope: Exhibition concept, design, curation and co-hosting panel talk.

 The motivation for the long-term project was Martinsen’s desire to gather comprehensive information on sustainable materials and manufacturing processes for her own furniture designs.
 In addition to conveying knowledge, the designer is primarily interested in increasing sensitivity of the senses.
 Visitors are therefore invited to experience the exhibits haptically.
 In doing so, she wants to provide a deeper understanding and sensitivity for the properties of plant fibres and thus generate new impulses for future application scenarios.